 Highland Regional ScARF

-Videos from the Highland Regional ScARF June2018 symposium are now available on the Highland ScARF YouTube channel
+The project started with a symposium in June 2018 to provide a basic idea of current state of knowledge and to invite comments on research topics.
+Videos from the Highland Regional ScARF June2018 symposium are available on the Highland ScARF YouTube channel